jchip/nix-clap/README.md

 When you configure a root command with `exec` and `args`, NixClap determines whether to execute it based on this logic:

 ```
+Preprocess CLI arguments
+   ↓
+Are there only option args (no non-option args)?
+   ├─ YES → Insert default command upfront (if configured)
+   └─ NO → Continue parsing normally
+       ↓
 Parse CLI arguments
    ↓
 Does a sub-command match?
    ├─ YES → Execute matched sub-command (root command skipped)
    └─ NO → Continue to next check
        ↓
-   Are arguments provided?
+   Are non-option arguments provided?
-       ├─ NO → Check for default command
-       │        ├─ Default command configured? → Execute default command
+       ├─ NO → Execute default command (if inserted during parsing)
        │        └─ No default? → Emit 'no-action' event
        └─ YES → Execute root command
 ```